7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 	- RTFM and any reminders; reread the code?
 		- Checked the shebang on the python exploit? - Trolly python2 developers
 	- Are there presuppositions that can be made before footholding a machine?
-		- Security - Network and Host - Traffic-typoplogy and AMSI or Shell jails?
+		- Security - Network and Host - Traffic-typology and AMSI or Shell jails?
 		- OS?
-	- Have you checked listeners, agents, tooling for your operatational errors?
+	- Have you checked listeners, agents, tooling for your operational errors?
 	- How does the application-to-gain-entry handle double and single quotes?
 	- Have you followed the principle that *"Two is one and one is none"*?